RayNjeri/News-API-react/README.md

 **Features**

--view current news arcticles from a wide randge of selected sources.
+-view current news arcticles from a wide range of selected sources.
 -filter available news sources according to categories ie: country,language and category.
 -search for available sources.